This post may contain affiliate links, click here to learn more.

 This extensive textbook, which spans close to 1000 pages, contains in-depth material on all aspects of cell biology and histology.

 To help understand cell biology, the book employs loads of helpful diagrams.
 With regards to the histology, the book is packed with micrographs, showing all of the bodily tissues as seen under the microscope.

 In addition to featuring high-definition micrographs, they are also labeled to help you differentiate between the neat tissue structures.

 This combination of in-depth cell biology and histology atlas makes this book a 2-in-1.
 In some areas this is an understatement as lots of the material is also immersed in anatomy, embryology, and physiology.

 This is further emphasized by the clinical correlation boxes being scattered around the text.
 This makes this book helpful and applicable to other subjects besides cell biology and histology.

 In general, the book is divided into 24 chapters.
 These are sorted according to basic cell biology, system, tissue type, and tissue/slide preparation.

 To help you navigate the chapters, each chapter has a color strip and subject title down the lateral margin of each page.

-The only downside is its pricing, which is a little higher compared to its peers.
+On the downside, the book can very well end up being too extensive for the average medical histology course.
+Also, it costs more compared to its peers.
 However, many feel this is compensated for by its usefulness in other subjects, including anatomy and physiology.